How does app access work?

 HR personnel information, a Confluence space to store confidential information.

 From your organization at admin.atlassian.com create a group.
 Let’s call it HR-team.
-We’ll use this group to manage access to all products for everyone in HR in your organization.
+We’ll use this group to manage access to all apps for everyone in HR in your organization.

 Then, we’ll create another group, let’s call it HR-confidential.
-This is the group where we’ll apply the in-product permissions for Confluence.
+This is the group where we’ll apply the in-app permissions for Confluence.

 From your Confluence settings, restrict default access to the HR personnel information space and allow access only to members of the HR-confidential group.
 Learn how to assign Confluence Cloud space permissions